Wednesday, May 29, 2013

 The hot argument between auto enthusiasts was the Ford/Chevy comparison.

-My father, a mechanic in his early years, liked Chevrolets because the engine was easy to maintain and major overhauls were much easier on the Chevies.
+My father, an auto mechanic in his early years, liked Chevrolets because the engine was easy to maintain and major overhauls were much easier on the Chevies.

-Ford, for example, until 1953 had distributors low in the front of the engine.
+Ford, for example, until 1949 had distributors low in the front of the engine.
 The crankshaft turned the distributor.
-These distributors required removal of the entire unit and calibration by Ford agencies.
+The design required removal of the entire distributor and calibration by Ford agencies.

 Once the race was agreed to, the “boys” staged a production.
 The arguments and smart cracks occupied the bulletin board and the individual arguments abounded, always with a little “horsing around.”